“For it is by grace you have been saved, through faith – and this is not from yourselves, it is the gift of God”

 I know it’s weird to go this route, but my point is, Jesus was literally our Creator’s own flesh.
 So God’s own flesh, His Son, had to die because of sin, and Jesus literally became sin on the Cross (see 2 Corinthians 5:21).
 By me laying out the importance of Jesus’ life, as well as the seriousness of sin, I’m hoping this puts things in proper perspective as to how serious God is about sin removal.

 Thankfully, God’s wrath over sin was completely satisfied at the Cross (see Romans 5:9).
 Because of that event, now, all who place their faith in Jesus instantaneously become reconciled with the Father’s sin-debt ledger.
-Because Jesus never sinned, yet, He took on our sin in His own flesh, we’ve become holy, blameless, and blemish-free too!
+Because Jesus never sinned, yet He took on our sin in His own flesh, we’ve become holy, blameless, and blemish-free too!
 (See Colossians 1:22).

 So let me be perfectly clear about something before I talk about how to hate sin as a Christian: GOD’S WRATH OVER SIN IS SATISFIED.
 IT WAS FINISHED AT THE CROSS.
 HE’S NOT MAD AT US ANY LONGER.
 JESUS’ BODY BROUGHT IN A NEW COVENANT.

-Yes, it is the same God, but a new covenant (see Hebrews 8:13).
-His focus in now on Christ!
+Yes, it is the same God, but a new Covenant (see Hebrews 8:13).
+His focus is now on Christ!
 He wants all men and all women to come to repentance of unbelief in His Son!
 (See 2 Peter 3:9).
 With that being said, we need to shift our focus off of sin and on to Christ as well!
 We need to begin to understand that it is the goodness of God which will lead people to Jesus–not hounding them over sin!
 (See Romans 2:4).

 “Matt, this is so deceptive!
 STOP LYING!
 You’re just giving people a license to sin!
 You’re saying, ‘Sin is just fine, go right ahead’!”
 My friend, no, I am not saying that.
 I hate sin.
 I hate my sin.
 I hate what sin does to people’s lives as well as the lives of those around them.
 But let’s go ahead and state the obvious: nobody needs a license to sin.
 You, me, non-believers and believers the like, we are all sinning just fine without a license.